eyaler/hebrew_wordlists/README.md

 <h2>Todo</h2>

+- Cross hspell and cc100

+- Palindromic bigrams

+- Separate nouns_adjectives.txt into nouns and adjectives

+- Add base form lists for verbs and nouns

-- add palindrome/anadrome lists using ALL possible hebrew prefixes
+- Add palindrome/anadrome lists using ALL possible hebrew prefixes

+- Allow CC-100 words to include acronyms and abbreviations

 <h2>Remarks</h2>